szermatt/mistty/docs/source/usage.rst

    The simplest way to connect a host or docker instance you don't want to configure is to just start it as described in :ref:`remote_shells` and use :program:`Bash` as your shell.
-   Everything then just work out of the box.
+   Everything then just work out of the box, at least for :ref:`Bash 4.4 and later <bash_dirtrack>`.

 If you haven't already, configure your shell to tell Emacs about directory changes, even :program:`Bash`.
 This is described in